Sarthakkhare945/Sarthakkhare945/README.md

 - 🔭 I’m currently working on Personal Projects
-- 👯 I’m looking to collaborate on on Real-World Projects
+- 👯 I’m looking to collaborate on Real-World Projects
 - 💬 Ask me about Flask or any Tech related stuffs
 - ⚡ Fun fact: I spend most of my time with my system.